MonmouthSchool/MonmouthSchool.github.io/syllabus/course_descriptions.md

-## Programming for Biologists
+## Programming for Science Students

 Introduction to programming using biological examples.
 Students learn to write programs, automate data analysis, and produce scientific results using Python.

-## Database Management for Biologists
+## Database Management for Science Students

 Introduction to database management using biological examples.
 Students learn to design databases, make data entry easy and ensure the quality of entered data,